 She looked into the characteristics that the clients presented with and found seven themes: unusual sexual interest and delinquency, trauma and neglect, sexual abuse and family mental health problems, mood disregulation, personality and social deficits, developmental deficits, and family aggression and abuse.

-Her research then looked at whether a typology was possible and determined there were main different possible profiles:
+Her research then looked at whether a typology was possible and determined these were the main different possible profiles:

 Clients who were depressed and relationship seeking